 Rather than boring old mashed potato croquettes, you’ll find croquetas filled with a rich, gooey sauce laced with serrano ham.
 Or, potato versions with cod or prawns.
 A perfect bite to be enjoyed on its own, rather than a side dish.

 Though every restaurant has there own take on the classic Spanish croquetas, be ready to bite into them and almost spray searing hot sauce all over your shirt, if you are lucky enough to get a gooey one, rather than a potato filled one.
 Yum! | See Recipe

 Spanish Tapas Dishes: Gazpacho / Salmorejo

-A similar style of soup making is said to have arrived to the southern Spain during the occupation of the Moors from North Africa, who took over the region from 711 AD.
+A similar style of soup making is said to have arrived in southern Spain during the occupation of the Moors from North Africa, who took over the region from 711 AD.
 Their similar soup had the addition of almonds into the ground paste.
-But, given the date of arrival, and the influence of Rome over north Africa before these dates, the Moors version may have been due to Roman influence in the first place.
+But, given the date of arrival, and the influence of Rome over North Africa before these dates, the Moors version may have been due to Roman influence in the first place.

 History Of Tapas: Albóndigas

 Albondigas are Spanish meatballs served in a sauce or gravy.
 A classic tapas that we love!
 And you’ll find them in varying forms all over the Spanish speaking world.

 Not surprisingly, meatballs evolved in many cultures quite early on.
 It’s a great way of using up less choice cuts of meat, or old or tough meat that could then be tenderised and improved through chopping and flavoring.

 An unconfirmed reference suggests the oldest meatballs were made back in china, in the Shandong region during the Qin dynasty, around 200BC.